2020 Rules and Procedures for BRP Modified Tour Drivers

 8.All qualified feature cars need to enter the speedway surface in order to consider the field set for the feature.
 A car can be pushed onto the track, but must fire or the alternate will be sent out.
 If only 25 cars are ready for the feature event, the alternate will then be added to complete the 26 car starting field.
 All drivers must report to the trailer to a Modified Tour representative that they have scratched from the feature event.
 Once said driver scratches from the feature, you cannot re-enter the race.
 The alternate will then be added to the field.
 If 26 cars enter the speedway surface and one car breaks before the drop of the green, the field is considered set and no alternate will be added.

 9.The Modified Tour provisional will be chosen from the perfect attendance list 2020 with the exception of the first night which will be taken from the final Modified Tour points from the previous year.
 In order to be eligible for a provisional you must first have perfect attendance and must attempt to qualify through your B-Main.
 If a driver tells a Modified Tour representative that he is going to use his provisional and then for some reason does not, said driver will be charged for using the provisional.
+For 2020, any driver that has perfect attendance and displays the Bicknell logo the entire season on their car they will be eligible for the drawing for the Bicknell Racing Products Chassis Option 1 which will be drawn at the banquet.

 10.NO ON TRACK FUEL STOPS FOR RACES 49 LAPS OR LESS.